-I have earned a graduate certificate in mathematics education through the mathematics education department at UGA.
+I have earned a graduate certificate in mathematics education through the mathematics education department at UGA, and am an MAA Project NExT Orange ’25 Fellow.

 Study Tips